Island of gods

 Of all the 17,508 islands in the Indonesian archipelago, Bali is – without a doubt – the most popular.
-In fact, 80% of all international visitors to Indonesia visit Bali and Bali alone.
+In fact, 80% of all international visitors to Indonesia visit Bali, island of gods, and Bali alone.

 It’s no wonder why – the famed Island of the Gods’ beautiful landscape rich with lush rice terraces, volcanic hillsides, and spectacular beaches combined with its friendly, hospitable people and a magnificently visual culture infused with spirituality makes the little island a special kind of paradise on earth.

 The best thing about Bali is that it offers something for everyone – from world-class surfing and diving spots for water sports enthusiasts to picturesque beaches where beach bums can spend countless hours lounging on.
 Culture junkies and health nuts are taken care of as well, with Bali’s numerous cultural, historical and archaeological attractions and wealth of health, wellness and spirituality retreats.

 Bali also offers an enormous range of accommodations and dining options with something for everyone from young backpackers to the super-rich.
 Although heavily traveled, it’s still as easy to find peace and quiet on the beautiful island as it is to mingle in crowded bars and parties.